-I am a medical doctor from Rio de Janeiro, Brazil, and currently a postdoctoral scholar at Stanford University.
-I am interested in the neuropsychological aspects of neuropsychiatric disorders and have training in repetitive Transcranial Magnetic Stimulation (rTMS).
+I am a medical doctor from Rio de Janeiro, Brazil, and currently a postdoctoral scholar at the Stanford Center for Clinical Research.
+I am interested in the neuropsychological aspects of psychiatric and general medical diseases.
 I have experience in primary and emergency medicine, having worked with underserved populations in South America.
 I am also interested in bioethics, in the particularities of physician-patient relationships, and in the science of effective communication.
 I speak 4 languages, and I believe that communication and cultural learning are some of the keys to reduce health disparities and increase the quality of medical assistance.
-My goal is to become a psychiatrist with a multidisciplinary approach and ultimately, find ways to increase patient satisfaction with clinical care.
+My goal is to become a psychiatrist with a multidisciplinary approach and ultimately, find ways to increase equity, diversity, and inclusion within health care.

 Medical Education, Federal University of the State of Rio de Janeiro (UNIRIO) (2020)